Understanding Home Charging Costs

 You can see that my monthly charging cost is around $72

-Again, let’s compare my car, a Tesla Model Y Performance, to a gas car of roughly similar size, such as a Toyota Rav 4.
-The Toyota averages about 30 miles per gallon, so if I drove it the same 800 miles per month and paid $4.94 per gallon (my local gas rate as of early September 2022), I would be paying about $132 per month to fuel a Rav 4.
-This is nearly double.
+For fun, let's compare my Tesla Model Y Performance to a similarly sized gas car, like a Toyota RAV4.
+The RAV4 averages about 30 miles per gallon.
+Using the same 800 miles per month, and a local gas rate of $4.94 per gallon, it would cost me about $132 per month to fuel a RAV4.
+Nearly double.

-And remember, I have very expensive electricity.
-In other places, especially those with cheaper electricity and expensive gas, charging an EV may be one-third to one-quarter the cost of driving a gas car.
+I should point out that I have very expensive electricity.
+Almost anywhere else in the country, charging an EV may be one-third to one-quarter the cost of driving a gas car.

 Understanding DC Fast Charging Costs

-If you’re thinking about total EV charging, you need to consider DC Fast Charging (DCFC), which is what drivers typically use on the road.
-It’s super convenient, but there are many reasons to limit DC fast charging.
-First, due to the cost of the infrastructure and the convenience factor - it's expensive!
-The cost of DC Fast Charging can approach the cost of gas for comparable cars.
-Charging may be priced by kWh or minute.
-Many new EVs now come with introductory or limited free charging at DC Fast Charging chains.
+If you’re thinking about total EV charging, you need to consider DC Fast Charging (DCFC), which is a faster way to recharge an electric car when you're on the go.
+Fast charging is convenient, but it can be quite expensive!
+The cost of DC Fast Charging, which may be priced by kWh or by minute, can be about the same price as filling up a car with gas.
+A nice perk of many new EVs is introductory or limited free fast charging.
 For instance, Ford is offering 250 kWh of free charging at Electrify America stations.

-The second reason that EV drivers don’t typically rely on DC fast charging is because it is not optimal for long term battery health.
+The other reason that EV drivers don’t typically rely solely on DC fast charging is because it is not ideal for long term battery health.
 DC charging uses high voltages and produces a lot of heat - both of which can, over time, accelerate battery degradation.

 So how much does fast charging cost?